English Goldendoodle Doodle Temperament

-You do not want you dog to take over these responsibilities because in no time you too will be under the rule of the King Dog.
-Which can lead to aggressive behaviors, protective to the point of creating fear or actually harming someone or another animal as he protects.
-This is bad news, and often a reason a dog is taken out of the home or destroyed.
-So, don’t allow your dog to be the King of the Castle, assign him the role of court jester – he will be happier and so will your family.
+You do not want your dog to take over these responsibilities because, in no time, you too will be under the rule of the King Dog.
+This can lead to aggressive behaviors, protective to the point of creating fear or actually harming someone or another animal as he protects.
+This is bad news and often a reason a dog is taken out of the home.
+So, don’t allow your dog to be the King of the Castle.
+Assign him the role of court jester – he will be happier and so will your family.

 What is going on: